Turkish intelligence busts Iranian plans to kidnap, attack Israelis - Turkey News

 MİT and police have received information that kidnappings and killings were planned against Israelis living or visiting as tourists in Istanbul and against a former Israeli ambassador and his wife who were staying at a hotel in the Beyoğlu district.

-Nearly 10 suspects, including local collaborators have been detained in a joint operation conducted by MİT and police in The Soul Hotel and three separate rental houses in the Beyoğlu district on June 17.
+Nearly 10 suspects, including local collaborators have been detained in a joint operation conducted by MİT and police in a hotel and three separate rental houses in the Beyoğlu district on June 17.

 It was stated that members of the intelligence service were undercover as students and the Revolutionary Guards as businesspeople and tourists for the attack which was caught in the planning stage.